 Wax moth is generally only a problem when temperatures are above about 70°F. Store boxes of dark combs with light and air exposure (never wrapped up or stacked) to avoid wax moth damage.
 BTW, wax worms make great pet food, and are tasty to eat, raw or cooked.

 OK, most of you won’t have any of the problems above, and your nuc or package will rapidly outgrow their first brood chamber.

 Once the bees of your colony cover all 10 combs in the first brood chamber, it’s time to add a second brood chamber of foundation above it.
 At this point of time, you should assess the varroa infestation level in your colony.
 I’ll return to adding your second brood chamber after I discuss varroa management.

 Varroa is the Leading Cause of Colony Morbidity and Mortality

 The leading cause of colony failure for beginners is from not managing varroa mite levels, which then allows viruses and nosema to kill the colony.

 The varroa mite transmits viruses (mainly Deformed Wing Virus) within the hive, resulting in dying brood.
 This is called Parasitic Mite Syndrome (PMS).
-Once a colony reaches this stage (above), it is difficult to save.
+Once a colony reaches this stage (see photo), it is difficult to save.

-Note the two bees with deformed wings in the photo above–they are suffering from varroa-transmitted DWV.
+Note the two bees with deformed wings in the photo labeled DMV–they are suffering from varroa-transmitted DWV.
 Also note the dying brood, and bees unable to emerge.

 In this photo I have the top bar toward me (sun to my back), looking at the “floors” of the cells for AFB scale.
 To look for guanine deposits from varroa, turn the top bar away from you.